Sophie-Williams/games-bot/README.md

 Help
 ----
 ## Contribute
 - I'm a Node.js app written using discord.js.
-If you want to help out, feel free to open up a pull request on my [github repo](https://github.com/piguyinthesky/games-bot)
+If you want to help out, feel free to open up a pull request on my [github repo](https://github.com/piguyinthesky/games-bot) and [contribute to issues](https://github.com/piguyinthesky/games-bot/issues)
 ## Invite
 - Click [here](https://discordapp.com/oauth2/authorize?client_id=468534527573098506&permissions=8&scope=bot) to invite GamesBot to your server!